I created this great fall tablescape and it was much easier than it looks! So I want to share with you my 5 Tips For How to Create a Fall Tablescape.

 I love using something different, something unexpected for the table.
 In this case I threw some plaid blankets down the middle to serve as the runner.
 I kind of bunched them up and left the fun fringe showing.

 I am obsessed with the wonderful texture and character they add to this look!
-By keeping them in the middle I think they should stay pretty clean too.
+By keeping them in the middle of the fall table I think they should stay pretty clean too.
 There is nothing that says fall more than a soft and cozy plaid blanket in my opinion!

 Another unexpected addition to this table is the chalkboard paper that I placed on the table horizontally.
 Because I like the feel and look of having my wood table exposed, I generally don’t use tablecloths.
 So as a compromise to using placemats I thought how fun it would be to use this paper instead!

-I also really like how it make the look more casual.
-Perfect for this weekday coffee and doughnuts party.
+Master the art of how to create a fall tablescape.
+Create a casual fall table.
+Perfect for a weekday coffee and doughnuts party.
 I used a chalk pencil to write the guests names above the plate.
 Simple details like this make me happy!

-Here is one of the easiest tricks.
+Here is one of the easiest tricks for how to create a fall tablescape.
 Go outside and cut some flowers and greenery.
 I love using a branch from our Japanese maple when it is at it’s fall foliage peak.
 Roses are also so lovely to use for fall.
 And luckily, they are still blooming through November for us in California!

 For this table, I cut some branches from a Eucalyptus tree off the side of the road.
 I really like the pale green color mixed in with all these jewel tones.
 And it dries beautifully too, so I can keep it in place for a long time.